-Why Are Black Women Less Likely To Stick With A Breast Cancer Follow-up Treatment?
+Why Are Black Women Less Likely To Stick With A Breast Cancer Follow-Up Treatment?

 " 'Please take care of yourself.
 Please remember to slow down.'
 These were things that I had told many women," Fray says.
 "Sometimes we're our own worst patients."

-Breast cancer is less common in black women, yet they're about 40 percent more likely to die from it than white women.
-One reason for this is that black women more often have advanced cancer once they do get in to treatment, partially because they are less likely to have health insurance or to get screening mammograms.
+Breast cancer is less common in black women, yet they're about 40 percent more likely to die from it than are white women.
+One reason for this is that black women more often have advanced cancer once they do get into treatment, partly because they are less likely to have health insurance or to get screening mammograms.

-Another reason, a new study suggests, may be black women are less consistent with follow-through with the years-long course of daily endocrine therapy prescribed for certain common types of breast cancer.
+Another reason, a new study suggests, may be that black women are less consistent with follow-through with the years-long course of daily endocrine therapy prescribed for certain common types of breast cancer.

 The study, recently published in the Journal of the National Cancer Institute, showed that black women were more likely than white women to have difficulty affording and taking endocrine therapy, a 10-year treatment prescribed for women with certain types of breast cancer.
-It's prescribed after a woman undergoes surgery, chemotherapy, or radiation therapy (or some combination of these), and can help cut her risk of recurrence by half.
+It's prescribed after a woman undergoes surgery, chemotherapy or radiation therapy (or some combination of these) and can help cut her risk of recurrence by half.

 "It's not women's fault that they're having a hard time with therapy.
 It's a hard medication to take," says Stephanie Wheeler, an associate professor of health policy and management at the University of North Carolina, Chapel Hill and the lead author of the paper.
 "I think we can do a better job supporting women."